themarshallproject/klaxon/data/help.md

 Before you close the window though, see the red box under the heading “Content Preview?”
 That shows you what information is captured in the section of the page you selected.
 If the words you see in the red box don’t match what you’re hoping to monitor, you might have chosen the wrong part of the page.
 Not to worry, you can hover and click on any different section of the page until you get the right area selected and saved.

-For the last step, you’ll want to click the ‘Save and Edit’ button, which will bring you back to Klaxon so you can give this page a name (like a slug) in the system.
+For the last step, you’ll want to click the ‘Save and Edit’ button, which will bring you back to Klaxon so you can give this page a name (like a slug) in the system and include tags.

+In [the Feed](/) you'll find a list of recent snapshots of pages people in your newsroom are following.
+This is a good place to see what’s new in the system and to discover and subscribe to Klaxons that other reporters or editors find useful.

-## What you’re watching
+## What you're watching

 The “[Watching](/watching/pages)” page displays a list of the individual pages that your newsroom is monitoring (as opposed to a chronological stream of the latest updates as seen in the [Feed](/)).